magda13288/VFHCatalogMVC/README.md

 email: admin@gmail.com
 pass: Admin1_1

 You nedd to add default values to table in databse.
-Execute Queries on branch "Query"
+Execute queries on branch "Queries" in the following order: